 Where appropriate, the matter raised may:

-· Be investigated by management, internal audit, or through the disciplinary process
+· Be investigated by management, internal audit, or through the disciplinary process;

-· Be referred to the police
+· Be referred to the police or other relevant authorities;

-· Be referred to the external auditor
+· Be referred to the external auditor;

-· Form the subject of an independent inquiry
+· Form the subject of an independent inquiry.

+In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquires will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle which Prostart will have in mind is the learner interest.
 Concerns or allegations which fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures.

 Some concerns may be resolved by agreed action without the need for investigation.
 If urgent action is required this will be taken before any investigation is conducted.